Things You Forget to Pack

 Emergency snacks – Even if you are looking forward to a culinary adventure during your vacation, don’t forget to pack some non-perishable snacks with you.
 They may come in handy if you miss breakfast/dinner, find the airport food inedible (isn’t it always so?), or are craving some familiar food.
 If you are a vegetarian, they may prove very handy.

-Important Documents – Nowadays, we keep all our documents, hotel confirmation, tickets, passports, credit cards, etc. on our smartphones.
+Important Documents – Nowadays, we keep all our documents, hotel confirmations, tickets, passports, credit cards, etc. on our smartphones.
 But don’t forget to print and carry physical copies.
 If you lose your phone or if the phone is dead – you can land yourself in big trouble.
 Make it a rule to always pack paper copies of your travel documents.

 Identification Proof – You cannot leave home without your passport or ID proof.
 You can get away with everything but you cannot forget the IDs, or it may put the entire plan in jeopardy.
 A copy of any sort is not going to suffice.
 Please recheck them once again just when you are ready to depart.